OreNope/ARP-Spoofing/README.md

 My implementation supports:
 - ARP Spoofing via arp reply
-- Restoring the `ARP Table` when to attack ends
+- Restoring the `ARP Table` when the attack ends

 ### How To Use
 arp-spoofer.py expects to get the ip address via command-line arguments in this order: